 Ultimately, Ricketson chose to end his time as an electrician and enrolled at Blue Ridge Community College.
 He spent the following two years earning credits towards his degree before he transferred to UVA and applied to McIntire.

 Required Processing Power

-“The ICE program is a lot to process at times.
+“The Integrated Core Experience program is a lot to process at times.
 I felt like I was extremely organized at Blue Ridge Community College, but I became so used to the structure there that the transition to McIntire has challenged me,” he says.

 Ricketson is overcoming the newfound difficulties of balancing an intensive academic workload by learning to manage his time more efficiently.
 He also credits his early career experience and his perspective for the success he’s had thus far.

 “As an electrician apprentice, I was taught that an individual never knows as much as they think they know.
 I thought I knew the electrician processes and procedures, but I found out shortly after finishing my apprentice course that there was still so much I didn’t know,” he explains.
 “When I began at McIntire, I decided to approach learning with an open mind and remember that while I earned my spot in the School, I still have so much to learn from peers, professors, and visitors.”